petersieg/c-octo/Readme.md

-Find (11/2024) compiled programs in build directory: *.exe = Win11; no extension = Mac Sonoma compiled withwith homebrew and sdl2.
+Find (11/2024) compiled programs in build directory: *.exe = Win11; no extension = Mac Sonoma compiled with homebrew and sdl2.

 C-Octo